ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 * primary_name: Human readable reaction name
 * equation: Equation expressed in compound IDs
 * definition: Equation expressed in compound names
 * status: String describing status of the reaction where OK means valid, MI means there is a mass imbalance, CI means there is a charge imbalance, HI means there is a hydrogen imbalance.
+Multiple values are delimited with a | character.

+What about the following fields?

+* aliases: List of IDs for duplicate, out-dated or otherwise repeated reactions or ID of reaction in other databases
+* abbreviation: Short name of reaction
+* deltaG: Change in free energy
+* deltaG_err:
+* reversibility: Need definition